 You can define new genetic operators with subroutines.
 The GA procedure calls your subroutine when it is necessary to perform mutation or crossover operations.
-You can designate that a subroutine be used for crossover with the call call SetCompareRoutine('compare2');
+You can designate that a subroutine be used for crossover with the call where routine is the name of the subroutine you have defined.
+Similarly, you can designate a subroutine for the mutation operator with the call